habudala/My-OWN-Self-built-Memory-Game/README.md

 ##### - Also, I added the CSS3 flipping effect as I promised to myself.
 I felt like since I was using images (of animals) instead of letters, it was time to up the game, and add some fancy flipping to the party.

 ##### - I am adding a "reset board" button, so that the player can restart the game over at any point.
 The reset button also deletes the number of moves of any previous game.

+##### - I am adding the option to select the difficulty of the game.
+Depending on the difficulty, the number of tiles will readjust.

+##### - I am also adding custom messages based on difficulty, and the number of moves it took the user to win the game.